 The top five horses will perform in the Covered Arena demonstrating the skills required of a field hunter.
 Horses will jump individually and may be asked to perform other tasks specific to the work of a field hunter.
-All horses will jump the same height in the Finale; fences will not exceed 2' 6".
+All horses will jump the same height in the Finale; fences will not exceed 2'7".

-To ensure safety and proper hunt field etiquette, all trainers wishing to enter in the Field Hunter division must provide a letter from a Masters of Foxhounds Association-recognized hunt stating that the Trainer has fairly hunted within the last two years.
+To ensure safety and proper hunt field etiquette, trainers entering the Field Hunter division at Final Entry are required to submit a letter from a Masters of Foxhounds Association-recognized hunt certifying that the trainer has hunted first or second field at least twice in one formal hunt season within the past two years.
+The letter is due by August 15th, 2024, and must be signed, dated, and on letterhead.
+A new letter must be provided each year for all participating individuals, team captains, and team members.

 The Field Hunter test is broken into three parts over two days.
 The Field Hunter course will be open for inspection on foot prior to the start of the division.
 A course map will only be provided for the Individual Test.

 Trainers will be provided with large-print numbers to be inserted in a pinney holder as well as bridle numbers and must wear both for the duration of their judging.
 To aid in correct identification of horses during the mock hunt, trainers will be provided with a race-style saddle towel to be worn between their saddle and pad.
+The saddle towel must be returned to the RRP staff at the info desk in the covered after the mock hunt.
+Failure to return saddle towels will result in a \$100 replacement fee.
+Scorecards, ribbons, and prize money will be withheld until saddle towels are returned or a replacement fee is paid.